partouf/ReplaysOfTheVoid/README.md

 # ReplaysOfTheVoid
-Replay renamer for LotV replays
+Replay renamer for LotV replays (also HotS replays, but who cares about those!)

 Can rename replay files to a custom format (example: "[RvR] - [Map] - [Player1], [Player2].SC2Replay")